ttupper92618/codeceptjs-native-web-POC/README.md

 ![](./assets/capabilities.png?raw=true "Title")

-Having done so, click on the "Start Session" button and eventually you should say a window that looks like the image below:
+Having done so, click on the "Start Session" button.
+This will launch the app in the simulator, and eventually you should see a window that looks like the image below:

 ![](./assets/app_explorer.png?raw=true "Title")